 Restaurants and pubs

-The Bybrook Restaurant at the Manor House Hotel is a Michelin-starred fine-dining restaurant in a beautiful setting, headed up by chef Rob Potter.
-Six-course tasting menus use locally sourced, seasonal ingredients and are matched with wines by their sommelier.
-There’s also more informal dining with sandwiches and small plates, or they do a luxurious afternoon tea.
+The Bybrook Restaurant at the Manor House hotel is a Michelin-starred fine-dining restaurant in a beautiful setting, headed up by chef Rob Potter.
+Seven-course tasting menus use locally sourced, seasonal ingredients and are matched with wines by their sommelier.
+The hotel also has more informal dining in the bar, lounge and terrace, and they do a luxurious afternoon tea.

 In the village, the Castle Inn next to the Market Cross was rated as one of the UK’s top 50 gastropubs and has been awarded 2 AA Rosettes.
-They serve local beers and have a range of high-end pub dishes on the menu, like slow-cooked venison or lager-battered fish and chips (and their Scotch eggs are fantastic).
+They serve local beers and have a range of high-end pub dishes on the menu, like pork belly with bubble and squeak or lager-battered fish and chips (and their Scotch eggs are fantastic).
 You can eat by the fire or on the terrace patio.

 Just opposite, the White Hart (not to be confused with the White Hart two miles away in Ford) is the oldest pub in the village.
 It’s more of a traditional-style pub, with beers from the Wadworth Brewery in nearby Devizes, hearty pub grub and a courtyard garden for summer.